INTERFACE WALKTHROUGH

 Definition File

 The definition line shows you the current definition file being used by the current scene.
 A definition file stores all information regarding the groups, the items in the groups, the commands, and the global settings.
-This is basically the file that contains all of your render pass information.
+This is basically the file that contains all of your render pass information

 The definition file is not stored with the scene because it is more flexible this way.
 This is especially beneficial if working on scenes that share, more or less, the same kinds of passes.